 Although these do not use the name 'Iroha' (いろは) on the box, but simply label them as 'Karuta' (かるた), they are in fact used to play the same games as the sets we saw in blog posts part 1 and part 2.

-As brand logo, the Nintendo name in kanji (任天堂) is used, without any further brand name in Roman script, which is quite unusual.
+The Nintendo name in kanji (任天堂) is used as brand logo, without any further brand name in Roman script, which is quite unusual.

 The sets do not have a clear release date, but based on the style of the packaging I believe they stem from the second half of the 1970s.
 Each of the three sets has a different, specific subject matter.

 The first is called Yasashī Eitango Karuta (やさしい英単語かるた), which means 'Easy English Word Cards',

 As with all Iroha Karuta, a set consists of 48 'yomifuda' or 'reading cards' and 48 'torifuda' or 'grabbing cards'.